 The proposed bundle of care for Australian hospitals is being modeled on the Saving Babies Lives bundle in the United Kingdom, which addresses commonly identified areas of substandard care.

 A 20% reduction in stillbirth rates has been seen in the UK and Scotland, where a care bundle has been implemented.
 We believe that implementation of a similar care bundle in Australia will result in at least the same reduction in stillbirth.
-We think the bundle will also reduce serious adverse outcomes in liveborn babies, improve health outcomes among mothers, increase mothers' satisfaction with car, and be cost-effective.
+We think the bundle will also reduce serious adverse outcomes in liveborn babies, improve health outcomes among mothers, increase mothers' satisfaction with care, and be cost-effective.

-Proposed bundle of care elements:
+Bundle of care elements: